tufts-ml/hugheslab-onboarding/HOWTO_create_latex_research_paper.md

 https://www.overleaf.com/read/yfgppzwqtcxs

-I like having overleaf as a way to look quickly at the "latest" version, but I mostly use overleaf's Git integration features so that I can edit locally on my laptopThus, I prefer the "many small text files" approach.
+I like having overleaf as a way to look quickly at the "latest" version, but I mostly use overleaf's Git integration features so that I can edit locally on my laptop.
+Thus, I prefer the "many small text files" approach.

 * main.tex is the primary file you can build by calling "pdflatex", as in the associated Makefile
 * Inside main, after the package importing and title and so one, we use \input{abc.tex} to draw content from a specific .tex file (e.g. the text of the abstract or the text of the intro, etc)